BigyaDhungana/TikhoFormer/README.md

-# TikhoNet: A Classification-Guided Framework for Image Deblurring
+# TikhoFormer: A Classification-Guided Framework for Image Deblurring

 This repository contains the official implementation of the **Classification-Guided TikhoFormer**, a novel two-stage framework for efficient and specialized image deblurring.
 Our approach first identifies the blur type (Gaussian or Box) and then deploys a specialized, lightweight deblurring network to achieve high-quality results with a fraction of the computational cost of monolithic models.